Plutarchy in the UK: An SCL Conspiracy Theory Roundup

 We’re not sure what the difference is, but apparently VEON is “a revolutionary mobile internet platform that integrates powerful data analytics and artificial intelligence to finally put the user in control.”
 That sounds like a PR parody, but they’re also partnering with Mastercard and Vivendi, and “VEON will integrate [will.i.am’s] AneedA, a device-agnostic virtual assistant with a conversational interface to the internet, apps, streaming music and other services.”
 Guess this means Mercer will make bank when Alfa serves up a “personal internet revolution” to global audiences, so here’s another version of media & music being corrupted.

 Plus, we just learned Johnny Rotten, British co-writer (alongside fatal overdosee Sid Vicious) of the Sex Pistols’ 1976 punk anthem Anarchy in the U.K., supports Brexit and considers Donald Trump “a possible friend” who has been smeared by “the left-wing media.”
 Public Image Ltd, indeed.

-Even more conspiracy-laden sex, drugs, and rock’n’roll.
+Even more conspiracy-soaked sex, drugs, and British rock’n’roll.
 Super.

 Finally, in the UK press recently is embattled former US National Security Adviser, probable SCL defense contract lobbyist, accused kidnapping co-conspirator, and now-registered foreign agent Michael Flynn’s past presence at a Cambridge University weekly forum on spycraft.
 The Cambridge Intelligence Seminar, run by official MI5 historian Prof. Christopher Andrew, hosts the meetups between academics and intelligence professionals.